pschool-in/curriculum/content/grammar/new-topics/adjective-3.md

 Adjectives are also used to compare the qualities of two nouns and more than two nouns.
 These are known as "degrees of comparison".

 When we compare qualities of two nouns we add "-er" + "than".

-Example Hari is "taller than" Krishna.
+Example- Hari is "taller than" Krishna.

 When we compare qualities of more than three nouns we add "-est" +"the".

 Example - Hari is "the tallest" boy in the class.